antoinedang/Poly.Reg.BaseballScorePrediction/README.md

 ## Running the app

-To run the web app, first install all packages in imports.txt
+To run the web app, first install all dependencies for the imports in imports.txt

 Then, if the .finalized_model.sav, .pca.sav, or .scaler.sav files are missing, run: